Take Control of Your Payments and Curb Fraud

 The higher volume of transactions coming into and out of your organization, the greater the opportunity for a fraudulent charge to slip by unnoticed.

-The percentage of organizations that experienced payments fraud through corporate and commercial credit and debit cards has increased to nearly a decade-high.
-In 2022, 36% of organizations were hit by card fraud, which is the highest level since 39% of organizations reported experiencing this type of fraud in 2015.
+The percentage of organizations that experienced payments fraud through corporate and commercial credit cards has fallen in the past year.
+In 2023, 20% of organizations were hit by card fraud, which is a significant decrease from the high 36% in 2022.

-Additionally, the share of businesses that reported commercial card fraud has increased by 10 percentage points since 2021.
 If you recently resumed more frequent use of corporate and commercial cards after potentially reducing spending and business travel during the pandemic, be sure to revisit your internal fraud prevention processes.
-With proper card use and reconciliation, turning to commercial credit card products not only for employee expenses but also to pay vendors and suppliers can be a solution to help simplify your payments with a single statement and improve cash flow while earning rewards.
+With proper card use and reconciliation, turning to commercial credit card products not only for employee expenses but also to pay vendors and suppliers can be a solution to help simplify your payments with a single statement and improve cash flow while earning rewards and enjoy zero fraud liability through your card provider.

-Also up 6% year over year is the share of businesses that reported ACH credit fraud.
+Also down a significant 11% is the share of businesses that reported ACH credit fraud.
 ACH payments are electronic payments made from one bank to another through the Automated Clearing House.
-ACH credit payments are a common way for employers to push payroll out to employees, for example, and also a common way for businesses to send payments to other businesses and vendors.
+ACH credit or debit payments are a common way for employers to push payroll out to employees, for example, and also a common way for businesses to send payments to other businesses and vendors.

 Since ACH payments require a bank account number and routing number, this type of fraud is easily perpetrated once a fraudster gains access to this information through an email phishing scam or data breach.